 Continuing Education programs are supported by specific funding, including funding from the federal government and various government ministries.
-Compensation costs shown in the revised estimates are \$226,756 less than budgeted while supplies and services costs remain unchanged.
+Compensation costs shown in the updated forecast are \$226,756 less than budgeted while supplies and services costs are expected to increase by \$337,437.
+The latter costs relate to the Literacy and Basic Skills (LBS) and Language Instruction for Newcomers to Canada (LINC) programs.